nucleargen/factorio_cross_mod/README.md

 ChangeLog
 ---

-+ **1.0.3** | *05.07.2017* - bugfix with offworld factorium ore.
++ **1.0.3** | *05.07.2017* - Bugfix with offworld factorium ore.
+Bugfix with jungle generation when mountains enabled too.
+Added debug mode setting.
-+ **1.0.2** | *05.07.2017* - removed dependency from Noxys Extra Settings Info - code merged and reworked to be more informative and totally localized.
++ **1.0.2** | *05.07.2017* - Removed dependency from Noxys Extra Settings Info - code merged and reworked to be more informative and totally localized.
 Updated localizations of all supported mods and added localization for: Omniwood, Factorissimo2 (minor locale fixes), The Ruins Mod and Robot Battery Research.
 Localization now includes mod names and descriptions.
-+ **1.0.1** | *04.07.2017* - dependency from Noxys Extra Settings Info - very useful in mod settings.
++ **1.0.1** | *04.07.2017* - Dependency from Noxys Extra Settings Info - very useful in mod settings.
 Fixed remote.calls since release [0.15.27](https://forums.factorio.com/viewtopic.php?f=3&t=50528)
-+ **1.0.0** | *03.07.2017* - merged portal_research_addon and factorio-ru in single mod, added and reworked toxic-jungle and mountains mods, added new graphics for omnitractors
++ **1.0.0** | *03.07.2017* - Merged portal_research_addon and factorio-ru in single mod, added and reworked toxic-jungle and mountains mods, added new graphics for omnitractors